BlossomLabs/tao-voting-aragon-app/README.md

-# Disputable Voting
+# Tao Voting

 #### 🛠️ Project stage: development

-The DisputableVoting app is still in development phase and aspects of the mechanism are still being designed and implemented.
+The TaoVoting app is still in development phase and aspects of the mechanism are still being designed and implemented.

 A frontend for the Aragon client has been started in [`app/`](app/) but is not yet production-ready.